MC-Spraint/DSA-IN_TS-2024/interview_prep/Important_Interview_Questions(L1)/nodejs.questions.md

 #### [3] Cluster Module:

-The Cluster module in Node.js enables the creation of child processes to distribute incoming network traffic, **providing a form of load balancing** and improving the application's overall scalability.
+The Cluster module in Node.js enables the creation of worker processes to distribute incoming network traffic, **providing a form of load balancing** and improving the application's overall scalability.

 #### [4] Buffer: